SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 To run the use case, run [RunUseCase.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/RunUseCase.py) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

 Run the following command to run this use case.
-This optimization is done only with a single-scale support since the new shapes will have the same number of particles as the existing shape model.
+This optimization is done only with single-scale support since the new shapes will have the same number of particles as the existing shape model.
 Hence, there is no need to use the `--use_single_scale` tag.

 ```
 $ cd /path/to/shapeworks/Examples/Python